tezedge/tezos-dissector/README.md

 As a Tezos network is cryptographically secured, we had to design a mechanism with which the Tezos dissector could analyze the encrypted communication.

 Since we’re attempting to read messages sent across an encrypted network, we must find a way to decrypt this communication.
 This is done by intercepting the initial ‘handshake’ message that nodes sent each other when initiating communication.
 The handshake message contains a nonce, which is a random incrementing number, and a pair of keys (private and public).
-You can read more about this process in our past article about the Tezos P2P layer.

 Due to the nature of this mechanism, **it is crucial to run Wireshark before launching the Tezos node.** Otherwise, the handshake message cannot be intercepted, making it impossible to decrypt the communication.